SOTAMak1r/Infinite-Forcing/README.md

 Due to resource constraints, we trained the model using 16 A800 GPUs with a gradient accumulation of 4 to simulate the original Self-Forcing configuration.

 ## 💬 Discussion
 - [2025.9.30] We observed that incorporating V-sink results in a reduction of dynamic motion in the generated frames, and this issue worsens as training steps increase.
 We hypothesize that this occurs because the base model's target distribution includes a portion of static scenes, causing the model to "cut corners" by learning that static videos yield lower loss values—ultimately converging to a suboptimal sub-distribution.
-Additionally, the introduction of V-sink tends to make subsequent videos overly resemble the initial frames (Brainstorm: Could this potentially serve as a memory mechanism for video generation based on world models?).
+Additionally, the introduction of V-sink tends to make subsequent videos overly resemble the initial frames (Brainstorm: Could this potentially serve as a memory mechanism for video-generation-based world models?).

 We will continue to update!
 Stay tuned!

 ## Acknowledgements